John Boyd (military strategist): Military reform

 Boyd gave testimony to Congress about the status of military reform after Operation Desert Storm.

 Maneuver warfare and Marines

 In January 1980 Boyd gave his briefing Patterns of Conflict at the US Marines AWS (Amphibious Warfare School), which led to the instructor, Michael Wyly, and Boyd changing the curriculum.
 That was with the blessing of General Trainor, who later asked Wyly to write a new tactics manual for the Marines.

 Wyly, along with Pierre Sprey, Raymond J. "Ray" Leopold, Franklin "Chuck" Spinney, Jim Burton, and Tom Christie, were described by writer Coram as Boyd's "acolytes".

 Later career

 At his retirement in 1975, Boyd was awarded the prestigious Harold Brown Award by the US Air Force.

 Death

 Boyd died of cancer in Florida on March 9, 1997, at age 70.
 He was buried with full military honors at Arlington National Cemetery on March 20, 1997.
-His burial site is Section 60, Gravesite 3066.
+His burial site is Section 60, Gravesite 3660.

+Dedications

+On Sept.
+17, 1999, Nellis AFB dedicated Boyd Hall.
+On June 13th, 2013, Boyd Hall was re-dedicated at the U.S. Air Force Weapons School.